xXJSONDeruloXx/w11-ahk-scripts/HOTKEY_REFERENCE.md

 To add your own hotkeys to this collection:

-1. Create a new .ahk file in the same directory
+1. Create a new .ahk file in the appropriate directory:
+   - `/keyboard-shortcuts/` for general keyboard shortcuts
+   - Create a new subdirectory for a different category of scripts
 2. Add the required header:
    ```autohotkey
    #Requires AutoHotkey v2.0